top of page

 Geometry as Public Art: Telling A Story

-The curriculum, inspired by the Park's design and key geometric features that tell the story of the immigrant experience, is to engage students to learn about and share their own, families or ancestors’ immigrant experience and in doing so build common ground, celebrating what unites and connects us.
+Inspired by the Park's design and geometric features that tell the story of the immigrant experience, the curriculum, Geometry as Public Art: Telling A Story, is to engage students to learn about and share their own, families or ancestors’ immigrant experience and in doing so build common ground, celebrating what unites and connects us.

 Lesson One Classroom: Discover Geometric Shapes Surrounding Us.

-Introduce Curriculum and About My Family questionnaire to guide students in speaking with a family member to learn about the first person in their family to come to this country.
+About My Family questionnaire to guide students in speaking with a family member to learn about the first person in their family to come to this

 Lesson Two Park: Geometric Features Telling the Story of the Immigrant Experience.